 A copy of the letter will be provided to the Commissioner of the Office of Insurance Regulation.

 E. Discovery of Errors and/or Changes to a Model after the Model has been Determined to be Acceptable by the Commission.
-If a modeling organization discovers that material errors have been made in the model or the submission, the modeling organization shall immediately notify the Chair of the Commission in writing.
-The notification shall detail the nature of the error or change to the model, why it occurred, what is needed or has been done to correct the problem, the time frame needed for making the correction, and any other relevant documentation necessary to describe both the error/change and the correction.
+If a modeling organization discovers that material errors and/or changes have been made in the model or the submission, the modeling organization shall immediately notify the Chair of the Commission in writing but no later than when the modeling organization has notified any external parties.

+As soon as practical, the modeling organization shall also notify the Chair in writing detailing the nature of the error or change to the model, why it occurred, what is needed or has been done to correct the problem, the time frame needed for making the correction, and any other relevant documentation necessary to describe both the error/change and the correction.

-The Chair shall (1) review the notification and inform the Commission members as soon as possible; (2) determine the need for a special meeting or whether the issue can be addressed at the next regularly scheduled meeting of the Commission; and (3) assess, with at least two members of the Professional Team, the severity of the error and determine whether the error warrants a temporary suspension of the acceptability of the model until the Commission has had an opportunity to review the matter.
+The Chair shall (1) review the notification and inform the Commission members as soon as possible; (2) determine the need for a special meeting or whether the issue can be addressed at the next regularly scheduled meeting of the Commission; and (3) assess, with at least three members of the Professional Team, the severity of the error and determine whether the error warrants a temporary suspension of the acceptability of the model until the Commission has had an opportunity to review the matter.